-We have adopted provisions in our articles of incorporation that divide our board of directors into three classes.
+We have adopted provisions in our articles of incorporation that divide our Board into three classes.
 At each annual meeting, directors will be elected for staggered terms of three years (other than the initial terms, which extend for up to three years), with the term of office of only one of these three classes of directors expiring each year.
 Each director will hold office for the term to which he or she is elected and until his or her successor is duly elected and qualifies.

 Information regarding Messrs.
-Ladd, Arnoult and Keglevic, each of whom are being nominated for election as directors of the Company by the stockholders at the Annual Meeting, as well as information about our current directors whose terms of office will continue after the Annual Meeting is as follows:
+Davis and Bilger, each of whom are being nominated for election as directors of the Company by the stockholders at the Annual Meeting, as well as information about our current directors whose terms of office will continue after the Annual Meeting is as follows:

 Name Year of Birth Position Director Since Term Expires

 Interested Directors

-Robert T. Ladd 1956 Chairman, Chief Executive Officer, 2012 2015
+Robert T. Ladd 1956 Chairman, Chief Executive Officer and 2012 2018

-President and Chief Investment Officer
+President

-Dean D'Angelo 1967 Director 2012 2016
+Dean D'Angelo 1967 Director 2012 2019

 Joshua T. Davis 1972 Director 2012 2017

 Independent Directors

-J. Tim Arnoult 1949 Director 2012 2015
+J. Tim Arnoult 1949 Director 2012 2018

 Bruce R. Bilger 1952 Director 2012 2017

-Paul Keglevic 1954 Director 2012 2015
+Paul Keglevic 1954 Director 2012 2018

-William C. Repko 1949 Director 2012 2016
+William C. Repko 1949 Director 2012 2019